Trisections obtained by trivially regluing surface-knots: Preliminaries

 If we want to glue several relative trisection diagrams, we must describe a diagram with arcs, called an \textit{arced relative trisection diagram}.
 There exists an algorithm for drawing such arcs.
-For the definition of an arced relative trisection diagram and the algorithm, see \cite[Definition 2.5]{CO} and \cite[Theorem 5]{CGPC}.
-For gluing relative trisection diagrams, see \cite[Definition 2.11, Proposition 2.12]{CO}.